top of page

 Who we work with

-Individual therapy: we support adolescents* (aged 14+) and adults across a range of presentations. *Each clinician’s areas of focus and minimum age criteria are outlined on our clinician profiles.
+Individual therapy: we support clients strictly from age 14 years and over across a range of presentations.
+Please view our clinician profiles for their areas of focus and minimum age criteria.

-Our practice focuses on individual therapy and skills programs, rather than couples or family therapy.
+Practice focus: our practice focuses on individual therapy, rather than couples or family therapy.

 Practical information for referrers